coreyjadams/CosmicTagger/README.md

 The dataformat for these images is sparse.
 Images are stored as a flat array of indexes and values, where index is mapped to a 2D index that is unraveled to a coordinate pair.
 Each image is stored consecutively in file, and because of the non-uniform size of the sparse data there are mapping algorithms to go into the file, read the correct sequence of (index, value) pairs, and convert to (image, x, y, value) tuples.

 During training, memory will buffer for each minibatch in a current and next buffer.
 Since each image is not uniform size, the memory buffer is slightly larger than the largest image in the datasets.
-For the fullres data, this is about 80k pixels.
-For downsampled data, this is about 35k.
+For the fullres data, this is about 50k pixels.
 Larcv3 handles reading from file and buffering into memory.

-In distributed mode, each worker will read it's own data from the central file, and the entries to read are coordinated by the master rank.
+In distributed mode, each worker will read it's own data from the central file, and the entries to read in are coordinated by the master rank.

 ## Frameworks